BioSTEAMDevelopmentGroup/thermosteam/docs/paper/paper.md

-`Thermosteam`: most notably `Cantera` and `CoolProp`. `Cantera` is a collection of software tools capable of modeling kinetic reactions, thermodynamic equilibrium, and chemical mixture properties [@Cantera]. `Cantera`'s built-in fluids are limited to 8, but new fluids can be defined by users with flexibility on the amount of detail. `Thermosteam` has yet to implement any features on kinetic reaction networks, but exposes a much larger set of roughly 20,000 built-in chemicals from the `chemicals` library. `CoolProp` offers fast and accurate thermodynamic and transport properties for 122 chemical components, and can estimate thermodynamic phase equilibrium and mixture properties [@CoolProp].
+`Thermosteam`: most notably `Cantera` and `CoolProp`. `Cantera` is a collection of software tools capable of modeling kinetic reactions, thermodynamic equilibrium, and chemical mixture properties [@Cantera]. `Cantera`'s built-in chemicals are limited to 8, but new chemicals can be defined by users with flexibility on the amount of detail. `Thermosteam` has yet to implement any features on kinetic reaction networks, but exposes a larger set of roughly 20,000 built-in chemicals from the `chemicals` library. `CoolProp` offers fast and accurate thermodynamic and transport properties for 122 chemical components, and can estimate thermodynamic phase equilibrium and mixture properties [@CoolProp].
-`CoolProp` also offers an interface to the NIST REFPROP software, which is considered a gold standard in thermophysical properties.
+`CoolProp` also offers an interface to the NIST REFPROP software, which is considered the gold standard in thermophysical properties [@REFPROP].
 It is within `Thermosteam`'s roadmap to use `CoolProp` as part of it's default, built-in models.
-In contrast to `CoolProp`, `Thermosteam` also includes mass and energy balances and stoichiometric reactions as one of its central features.
+While `CoolProp` focuses on thermophysical chemical properties, `Thermosteam` also includes mass and energy balances and stoichiometric reactions as one of its central features.

 All of Thermosteam's application program interface (API) is documented with examples.
 These examples also serve as preliminary tests that must pass before